ritwikraj16/ai-mcp/AutoInsurance-Agent/README.md

 ## Links

-This project was developed thanks to the reccomendations of [Daily Doses of DS](https://www.dailydoseofds.com/) .
-Please check the amazing tutorials and material they post every week.
+This project was developed thanks to the recommendations of [Daily Doses of DS](https://www.dailydoseofds.com/).
+Please check out the excellent tutorials and materials they post each week.